 3rd nomination: APT Global Marine Services − ‘APT Quick coupling floating pipeline’

-An innovative quick coupling system for floating pipeline that reduces the manual handling to one single operation, creating a saver, faster and watertight floating-pipeline connection.
+An innovative quick coupling system for floating pipeline that reduces the manual handling to one single operation, creating a safer, faster and watertight floating-pipeline connection.

 By excluding lifting operations, the potential safety threat from working underneath the pipeline is eliminated.
 In addition, the hands-free connection removes the risk of hands being injured by the flanges.
 Furthermore, the connection of two sections of pipeline is established by one single spanner operation in a matter of minutes, which reduces the amount of handling to the bear minimum.
 Lastly, the influence of external factors such as weather and sea conditions is less.